kubeedge/community/sig-robotics/proposal/Offline Visual Navigation without Metric Map/Offline Visual Navigation without Metric Map.md

 - **Self-correction for localization recovery**: we self-supervisedly learn an affordance model from offline dataset for generating potential future trajectories in the latent space.
 On the one hand, to predict multi-step trajectories, we use conditional generation model to learn the latent space with forward-inverse cycle consistency (FICC).
 On the other hand, we take advantage of the surrounding pixels in history frames using recurrent neural network (RNN) to predict some aggressive trajectories that are largely beyond the current field-of-view.
 Furthermore, we learn a novelty estimator via random network distillation (RND) [7] technique to evaluate the predicted future states.
 Intuitively, the reachability and aggressiveness facilitate the reasonability and diversity, while the anti-novelty strategy can induce the robot to the familiar places.
 - **Neural topological SLAM**: we construct a topological map in the environment where each node is a previously observed image and each edge refers to the traversability between two nodes that is estimated by the learned value function.
 The localization process is conducted by searching the highest value prediction between current image and all the images on the map.

 An example of the integration of visual navigation, neural topological SLAM, and localization recovery modules is illustrated in Fig.2.
+Our method combines the topological visual navigation with a novel localization recovery module.
+We first build a topological map (gray cycles and lines) based on the offline dataset.
+Next, starting at the yellow cycle, we use the localization module to do active initialization.
+Then, given a goal image, we search a route (orange cycles) on the topological graph and execute to the goal (red cycle) step by step.
 <div align=center>
   <img src="./images/topological_navigation.png" alt="architecture" width="80%" />
 </div>

 **Fig. 2.
 Visual navigation with neural topological SLAM and localization recovery**.
-SCALE combines the topological visual navigation with a novel localization recovery module.
-We first build a topological map (gray cycles and lines) based on the offline dataset.
-Next, starting at the yellow cycle, we use the localization module to do active initialization.
-Then, given a goal image, we search a route (orange cycles) on the topological graph and execute to the goal (red cycle) step by step.

 ### Data Collection